History of the Polish language: Active past participles

-The feminine nominative singular inherits the Proto-Slavic forms, that is vocalic infinitive themes take -wszy (< *-vъši) and consonantal infinitive themes take -szy (< *-ъši) or based on vocalic themes -wszy, but these forms appear in the oldest age also near masculine and neuter nouns in the plural and dual: wrocił isę jest Jozef … pogrzebszy otca (15th cenury), thus, already in Old Polish, the form of the participle is used in the same way as in present-day Polish: it refers to the subject of the verbal predicate regardless of its gender and number.
+The feminine nominative singular inherits the Proto-Slavic forms, that is vocalic infinitive themes take -wszy (< *-vъši) and consonantal infinitive themes take -szy (< *-ъši) or based on vocalic themes -wszy, but these forms appear in the oldest age also near masculine and neuter nouns in the plural and dual: wrocił isę jest Jozef ... pogrzebszy otca (15th century), thus, already in Old Polish, the form of the participle is used in the same way as in present-day Polish: it refers to the subject of the verbal predicate regardless of its gender and number.
 The -wszy participle remains to this day without change, but the -szy participle remains in use until the end of the 17th century, but already from the oldest times innovations with -wszy appear: przynioswszy, nalazwszy, pogrzebwszy; they disappear only at the beginning of the 17th century.
 Forms like przynioswszy, nalazwszy sometimes reshape in the 16th and 17th centuries to przyniowszy, nalawszy.

 At this time another innovation appears, combining the -ł participle with the -szy participle, giving the ending seen today -łszy; the oldest examples of this come from the middle of the 15th century and spread in the 16th century, and after a transitional withdrawal in the first half of the 17th century again gain strength and with the end of the 17th century they become the only forms, at least in the literary language.

 Very rarely the innovation -łwszy occurs by combining -ł and -wszy: niósłwszy, wszedłwszy, wyrzekłwszy (15th and 16th centuries).